Fiscal Policies and Procedures

 Examples of reasons for retirement:

-Any impairment to Fixed Assets needs to be communicated to IT Department and/or HOS immediately in order to assess the impairment.
+Any impairment to Fixed Assets needs to be communicated to IT Department and/or Superintendent immediately in order to assess the impairment.

 Physical Controls: